bitovi/academy/src/technology-consulting/3-prioritization.md

 [Product Validation](https://svpg.com/product-validation/) is the process of making sure the product will be successful without actually building the product.
-While many of the [Continuous Exploration](#continuous-exploration) section's techniques (like prototyping) should also be used to validate your product, the following list of techniques can be useful at the start of a new product or major
+While many of the [Continuous Exploration](#continuous-exploration) section’s techniques (like prototyping) should also be used to validate your product, the following list of techniques can be useful at the start of a new product or major
 feature:

-- [Customer Letter](https://svpg.com/the-customer-letter/) - Write up an imagined press release or letter to a customer advocating for the product or feature's benefits.
+- [Customer Letter](https://svpg.com/the-customer-letter/) - Write up an imagined press release or letter to a customer advocating for the product or feature’s benefits.
 - [Assessing Product Opportunities](https://svpg.com/assessing-product-opportunities/) - A list of 10 questions test product-market fit.
 - [Concierge method](http://ibuildmvps.com/blog/the-concierge-minimum-viable-product-maximizes-customer-learning) - Manually do the work your app would do.
 - [Reference customers](https://svpg.com/the-power-of-reference-customers/) - Find 6 reference customers before you launch in the marketplace.